Dandula/power-docker/README.md

 10. `git init`
 11. `exit`
 12. `docker-compose stop`

+### Change the PHP version
+To change the PHP version, uncomment the service corresponding to the desired version in the [docker-compose.yml](docker-compose.yml) file and comment out the other services or their identical aliases.

+_PHP version 7.4 is enabled by default._

+**Important!** There can only be one service with the `php` alias in one Docker Compose project.

 ### Performance Enhancement
 To enhance the performance of the working environment, comment out services that are not currently in use in the